snyder114/MonteCarlo/README.md

     ## \caption{ decision  }
     ## \end{table}

-Now you can copy the code and add it to our paper, report, or presentation.
+Now you can copy the code and add it to a paper, report, or presentation.
 This automated process lets you focus on the design of your experiment and the interpretation of the results.

 Additional package functionality
 =================================